ralfkwiatkowski/UPS-PIco-HV4.0-GUI/README.md

 It runs with FW 0179 on the Pico.
 Other versions may work, but I cannot say for sure.
 I will revise the GUI at irregular intervals.

+I actually only wrote the code for home use.
+That's why I didn't attach any importance to the language.
+I apologize that there is a bit of a language confusion at the moment :-)

 Feel free to fork